Raiders knock off Beavers, 50-42

-DUBOIS — The Brookville boys basketball team used a strong third-quarter push Tuesday to create some space against rival DuBois en route to capturing a hard-fought 50-42 victory against the Beavers on the opening night of the DuBois Holiday Tournament.
+DUBOIS — The Brookville Raiders basketball team used a strong third-quarter push Tuesday to create some space against rival DuBois en route to capturing a hard-fought 50-42 victory against the Beavers Tuesday night at the DuBois Holiday Tournament.

+Wednesday had the Raiders facing DuBois Central Catholic in the final with DuBois taking on Brockway in the consolation.

 The first half was battle of runs, as the teams traded 13-5 quarters to go to the half knotted at 18-all.
 DuBois then grabbed its first lead of the game at 21-18 on a Drew Gudalis 3-pointer in the opening moments of the third quarter.